docker/docs/engine/installation/linux/docker-ce/fedora.md

 non-privileged users to run Docker commands and for other optional configuration steps.

-#### Upgrade Docker
+#### Upgrade Docker CE

-To upgrade Docker, download the newer package file and repeat the [installation procedure](#install-from-a-package), using `dnf -y upgrade` instead of `dnf -y install`, and pointing to the new file.
+To upgrade Docker CE, download the newer package file and repeat the [installation procedure](#install-from-a-package), using `dnf -y upgrade` instead of `dnf -y install`, and pointing to the new file.

-## Uninstall Docker
+## Uninstall Docker CE

 1. Uninstall the Docker package: